top of page

 Less overall maintenance

-Native plants do not require fertilizers and require fewer pesticides than lawns.
-Native plants require less water than lawns and help prevent erosion.
-The deep root systems of many native costal plants increase the soil's capacity to store water.
-Since native plants require less maintenance, you spend less time working and more time enjoying.
+Native plants do not necessitate fertilizers and demand fewer pesticides compared to traditional lawns.
+They also consume less water and play a significant role in erosion prevention.
+The extensive root systems of numerous native coastal plants enhance the soil's ability to retain water.
+As native plants require reduced maintenance, you can allocate more time to enjoyment rather than labor.

 Planning board on landscaping